php-flasher/php-flasher.github.io/docs/installation.md

 ## <i class="fa-duotone fa-list-radio"></i> General Usage

-If you're using a framework like <i class="fa-brands fa-laravel text-red-900"></i> __Laravel__ or <i class="fa-brands fa-symfony text-black"></i> __Symfony__, just grab an instance of __FlasherInterface__ from the service container and just before returning a view or redirect, call the __addSuccess__ method for example with the message you want to display.
+If you're using a framework like <i class="fa-brands fa-laravel text-red-900"></i> __Laravel__ or <i class="fa-brands fa-symfony text-black"></i> __Symfony__, just grab an instance of __FlasherInterface__ from the service container or use the `flash` helper method and just before returning a view or redirect, call the __addSuccess__ method for example with the message you want to display.

 ```php
 <?php